hak5/usbrubberducky-payloads/payloads/library/general/Break-Into-Windows/README.md

 ## About:
 A badUSB script that gains full admin access to a windows machine from the login screen.

-## Important Note:
-This script currently only works on computer with one account.

 ### How it works:
 1. It boots into safe mode
 2. It opens a cmd from safe mode